anubhav258/Database-LLM/README.md

-# Anubhav Tees: Talk to a Database
+# iRetailer: Talk to a Database

 This is an end to end LLM project based on Google Palm and Langchain.
-We are building a system that can talk to MySQL database.
+Developed a system that can talk to MySQL database.
 User asks questions in a natural language and the system generates answers by converting those questions to an SQL query and then executing that query on MySQL database.
 Anubhav Tees is a T-shirt store where they maintain their inventory, sales and discounts data in MySQL database.
 A store manager